 I don’t typically do “Weekly Roundup” posts, but there’s only so many posts one blogger can crank out in one week, and well the number of worthwhile announcements exceeded that threshold this week.
 Bad news if you’re a blogger trying to write about all the cool things you come across, EXCELLENT news if you’re an AutoCAD user!

 If you attended the AUGI Annual Meeting Wednesday evening at Autodesk University, you learned AUGI has an exciting year ahead of it.
 Perhaps the most exciting announcement was the return of AUGI CAD Camps.
 More details should be out soon, however you can read the AUGI CAD Camp press release from September.
-Outside of CAD … Read more
+Outside of CAD Camps, we learned the board will focus on many other …

 As exhibited by my lack of a dedicated AU Day 2 post, it goes without saying my Wednesday was pretty busy.
 I’ve heard many say every AU they attend becomes busier than the previous; a statement I can personally attest to.
 Nonetheless, I got my Tuesday started as a Lab Assistant; this time it was for John Beltran’s Hands-on Introduction to Dynamic Blocks.
 Even as a Lab Assistant I found the class most enjoyable, picking up a few pointers I didn’t previously know about along the way.